Current members of the Illinois State Police Merit Board are:

 Mr. Reeve Waud (Chairman) of Lake Forest, Illinois was appointed to the Merit Board by Governor Bruce Rauner in March of 2015 with a term ending in March 2021.
 Mr. Waud is the Founder and Managing Partner of Waud Capital Partners (Waud Capital), a private equity firm based in Chicago, Illinois.
 Prior to founding Waud Capital Partners in 1993, Mr. Waud was an investment professional at Golder, Thoma, Cressey, Rauner, Inc. (GTCR), a private equity group in Chicago.
 Before joining GTCR, Mr. Waud was in corporate finance at Salomon Brothers Inc and was a founding member of its venture capital group.
 Mr. Waud is a trustee of St. Paul’s School in Concord, New Hampshire and is a member of the executive committee and chairman of the audit and finance committee of the John G. Shedd Aquarium.
 He is a member of the Northwestern Memorial HealthCare (NMHC) Finance Committee which oversees the finances of NMHC and its 7 hospitals, more than 24,000 employees and approximately $9.5 billion of assets.
 He is a trustee of the Art Institute of Chicago and serves on of the board of directors of The Economic Club of Chicago.
 Mr. Waud holds a B.A. in Economics from Middlebury College and an M.B.A. from the Kellogg School of Management at Northwestern University.

-Mr. James V. Riley (Secretary) of Chicago, Illinois, was appointed to the Merit Board by Governor Pat Quinn in April 2010 with a term ending March of 2012.
-He was reappointed in 2012 with a term expiring March, 2018.
+Mr. James V. Riley (Secretary) of Chicago, Illinois was appointed to the Merit Board by Governor Pat Quinn in April 2010 with a current term ending March of 2024.
 Mr. Riley is the President of Riley & Friends.
 He is also the chairman of 100 Club of Chicago, sits on the Board for Regents of Loyola University, chairman of Lake Geneva County club, sits on the Board of Directors for Ceasefire and Board Director for the Irish Fellowship Club.
 He is a member of the Saddle and Cycle Club of Chicago and the Chicago Yacht Club.
 He formerly was the Chairman of Navy Pier and he was on the Board of Directors for MPEA.